The White House is getting a new garden.

 First lady Michelle Obama is scheduled to break ground Friday on a new garden near the fountain on the South Lawn that will supply the White House kitchen.

 She will be joined by students from Bancroft Elementary School in the District of Columbia.
 The children will stay involved with the project, including planting the fruits, vegetables and herbs in the coming weeks and harvesting the crops later in the year.

 Mrs. Obama spent time earlier this week at an exhibit on rooftop gardening.

 "We're going to get a big one in our back yard, the South Lawn," she promised the volunteers.

-Such a White House garden has been a dream of noted California chef Alice Waters, considered a leader in the movement to encourage consumption of locally grown and organic food.
-She has lobbied the White House to plant such a garden for more than a decade.
+Such a White House garden has been a dream of noted California chef Alice Waters, considered a leader in the movement to encourage consumption of locally grown, organic food.
+She has been appealing for change through the taste buds since the 1960s.